 A Chair for My Mother by Vera B. Williams

-–> for understanding the working class and how setbacks like a fire can be derailing
+–> for understanding the working class and how setbacks like a fire can derail a family

 They carefully save coins in a large jar for a new armchair which takes them well over a year.
 Now, the time has come to pick out the perfect chair and bring it home.
 It is enjoyed all day by each member of the family.
 An uplifting story of love and resilience against adversity. [picture book, ages 4 and up]